harry9425/IoT_Car/README.md

 ![WhatsApp Image 2023-01-24 at 1 22 52 AM](https://user-images.githubusercontent.com/101708836/214139112-f0353807-b81a-459d-8702-260d20a0f26c.jpeg)

-# We are proud to inform you that we won the first prize in the competition organized on National Engineering Day by our college with this project.
+# We are proud to inform you that we won the first prize in the Annual Inter- College Hackathon organized on National Engineering Day by our college with this project.

 ![WhatsApp Image 2023-01-24 at 1 22 53 AM](https://user-images.githubusercontent.com/101708836/214139105-ef6c7fb5-0c4b-4914-a9e4-e568bcf25deb.jpeg)